VultureProject/vulture-doc/vultureOS/docs/portal/portal.md

  - When Vulture is configured to authenticate users against an **external OpenID provider**, these attributes, also named "scopes" and "claims" are present within the authentication token created by the provider.
 If you choose the default "Retrieve all claims", Vulture will pass the existing claims in the token.
 You may choose a custom policy, previously created from the [User's scope menu](../identity/scopes.md).
 Thanks to this policy, Vulture will ADD/REMOVE/MODIFY the scopes associated to the token.
  - When Vulture is configured to authenticate users against an internal repository, the default "Retrieve all claims" won't do anything.
 You may however use a custom policy to create specific attributes based on user properties, depending on your needs.

+`Session cookie name`: this parameter only appears for IDP portals and allows configuration of a specific session cookie name for every IDP portal, preventing session clashes between different IDPs and Application Portals (which would be detrimental to the use of IDPs, as opposed to Application Portals).
+Its value is not set by default, but will be assigned a random 8-character value for each new IDP portal if left empty.

 `Disconnect timeout`: Vulture holds a global session with the user, and will destroy it after the defined timeout.
 The user will have to re-authenticate to access backend applications again.
 This setting allows to force the user to be disconnected after an arbitraty period of time.
 Generally you don't want this behaviour, *so be sure to enable the next option*.

 If `Reset timeout after a request` is checked, Vulture will reset the timeout counter whenever it receives a request (the user navigates on the endpoint).
 So the user will never be disconnected as long as it send requests to Vulture.
 After an inactivity period (no request sent) greater than the configured Disconnect timeout (see above), the user will be disconnected. *This is the default behaviour*.